 We use the Purley Chase Centre for all our weekend seminars:

-countryside near Mancetter, Warwickshire.
+it is the headquarters of the Swedenborgian Church, and is situated in the countryside near Mancetter, Warwickshire.
 Purley Chase Centre is a lovely building, comfortably appointed, and consists of an older building in which the (nominally) shared accommodation is situated, and a large newer extension in which the dining room and the majority of the ensuite rooms are situated.
-There is a well-stocked cash bar which is opened (on request) on Saturday evening; adjoining the bar is a conservatory.
+There is a well-stocked card-only bar which is opened (on request) on Saturday evening; adjoining the bar is a conservatory.
 The grounds, where you can walk or just sit, are beautiful.

 Upcoming module